marbetschar/tins/README.md

 ## Usage

+Even though the usage of Tins should be pretty straight forward, feel free to open an issue if you have any questions.

 In case you want to learn more about LXD, there is a pretty good documenation on [linuxcontainers.org](https://linuxcontainers.org/lxd).

-Even though the usage of Boxes should be pretty self explanatory, feel free to open an issue if you have any questions.

 ## Installation

-Boxes will be available in elementary AppCenter soon!
+Tins will be available in elementary AppCenter soon!

-**PLEASE NOTE:** Until [issue #7](https://github.com/marbetschar/boxes/issues/7) is fixed, Boxes expects LXD to be installed via apt and initialized on the host system.
+**PLEASE NOTE:** Until [issue #7](https://github.com/marbetschar/tins/issues/7) is fixed, Tins expects LXD to be installed via apt and initialized on the host system.
 To do so, please execute the following commands in your terminal:

 ```